-The earliest proof of Frisian merchants trading in slaves dates from the seventh century.
-It was Venerable Bede himself, the Father of English history, who documented this criminal act.
-It was a merchant doing business on the London markets, who also traded in slaves.
-In this blog post we shed some light on this dark chapter of history.
+Earliest proof of Frisian merchants, or kāpmon in Old Frisian language, trading in slaves dates from the seventh century.
+Non other than Venerable Bede himself, Father of English history, who documented this criminal act.
+It was a merchant who was doing business on the London markets, and who also traded in slaves.
+In this post we shed some light on this dark chapter of history.

 Venerable Bede, the Northumbrian monk, describes the whole affair in his Historia ecclesiastica gentis Anglorum ‘the ecclesiastical history of the English people’, written around the year 730.
 This is, in short, the story:

 It was in 679 that in the kingdom of Lindsey the Battle of the Trent took place.
 A battle between the kingdoms of Northumbria and Mercia.
 The kingdom of Mercia won, and ruled over that of Lindsey from then on.

 Lower king Ælfwine of the kingdom of Deira was killed during the Battle of the Trent.
 One of Ælfwine’s thegns, named Imma, was struck down with many others.
 But he wasn’t dead.
 Badly injured, he lay on the battlefield between the slain men for the whole night.
 The next day he regained consciousness, bounded his wounds a bit, and sat up.
 Then he was noticed by his enemies, the Mercian warriors of king Æthelred.
 They brought him to one of their chieftains, a nobleman of king Æthelred.
 Venerable Bede gives no name of the nobleman.
 Imma pretended to be a poor married peasant, and said he only brought supplies to the battlefield.
 The nobleman believed this and took him into his house.
 He promised to take care of his wounds.
 But, when Imma was to be bound to prevent him from fleeing, the fetters magically were loosed somehow.